johnstew/forge-nodejs-sdk/README.md

 **IMPORTANT**: If you start receiving notification from `ForgeNotificationBus` or `DistributionNotificationBus` it is important to keep just one active connection for your entire application process, because each new connection will create a new service bus subscription.

+## Compatibility

+Version 4.1 of the SDK is compatible only with Forge >= 4.1.0.

 ### How to call a management API

     let api = new ForgeManagementApi(config.managementApi);